ExxonMobil and Chevron’s profits leap amid record gas prices

-ExxonMobil and Chevron see profits leap as Americans pay record gas prices
+ExxonMobil and Chevron see profits sky-rocket as Americans struggle with record gas prices

+Shell also reported record profits of $11.5bn, more than doubling earnings on the same quarter last year

 ExxonMobil and Chevron have reported a massive leap in profits as Americans struggle with record high gas prices at the pump.